benjamin421/thebenjamin/content/research/bioelectricityaging.md

 ---

 {{< lead >}}
-Last updated — July 2022 | Aggregating corrolary research to show the links of bioelectricity to know facts about aging.
+Last updated — July 2022 | Aggregating corrolary research to show the links of bioelectricity to known facts about aging.
 {{< /lead >}}

 ## Overview